 P is big into beer making and I’m sure our friends will vouch for how talented he is at it.
 The dude knows his beer!
 With all the beer he makes and bread I bake, our house is pretty much filled with yeast at all times.
 For this brownie experiment, it only made sense for me to use one of P’s dark stouts, he makes all of his beer vegan (<3) and it saved me a trip to the liquor store.
 Unless you plan to come knocking on my door looking for freebies of beer, I’d recommend picking up some Young’s Double Chocolate Stout for this recipe, of course you can use any kind of stout you happen to have on hand, l prefer Young’s since it’s vegan (no isinglass, woot!) and you get that extra little bit of chocolate kick.
 You won’t need the entire bottle, so make sure it’s something you’re willing to drink, or ya know, make more brownies!

 I know everyone has their preference for brownie texture, so let me tell you now that these are not cakey brownies.
-These brownies are dense and intense The trick is to slightly under bake them so that they’re nice and fudgy.
-As you can proably tell from my pictures, I royally messed mine up by over baking them.
+These brownies are dense and intense🙂 The trick is to slightly under bake them so that they’re nice and fudgy.
+As you can proably tell from my pictures, I royally fucked mine up by over baking them.
 Don’t be like me.
 When it says to bake them for no more then 35 minutes, do not bake them for more then 35 minutes.
 Ok, ok, they weren’t that bad, the flavour was still pretty amazing, but all fudgy factor was lost due to me actually thinking that I had a good memory.
 I checked the brownies at 30 minutes and stuck them back in the oven (without setting the timer *facepalm*), thinking I’ll take them out in 2 minutes or so…10 minutes later I remembered I had brownies in the oven.
 So, the lesson today folks is, 35 minutes good brownies, 40 minutes bad brownies.
 Either way, the stout ganache and the overall flavour more then made up for the dryness.
 The stout really gives the brownies a rich, complex flavour that you never get from regular brownies.
-These are some serious grown-up brownies, perfect for all your booze filled needs, just try not to mess them up.
+These are some serious grown-up brownies, perfect for all your booze filled needs, just try not to fuck them up.

 Chocolate Stout Brownies